-What we currently do New action for 2022-26 Review register of each officer's completed training, along with Develop a business case that supports additional resourcing for proposed additional training as aligned with the above required competencies animal management services 2.
-Review our internal processes to ensure it meets best practice and Secure funding for extraordinary training the upcoming legislative changes Officer attendance at relevant industry seminars, training and briefings Explore the possibility of increasing resources to better meet community patrolling and enforcement expectations Allocate a variety of tasks for the CSO to complete during the development period 4.
-Council to explore options to establish a key contact officer for all domestic animal management enquiries from the public Establish and maintain an afterhours services to triage animal management matters, thereby reducing CSO fatigue 5.
+New action for 2022-26

+- 1. Develop a business case that supports additional resourcing for animal management services - 2.
+Review our internal processes to ensure it meets best practice and the upcoming legislative changes - 3.
+Explore the possibility of increasing resources to better meet community patrolling and enforcement expectations - 4.
+Council to explore options to establish a key contact officer for all domestic animal management enquiries from the public - 5.
 Increase health and well-being support for animal management staff